Changing From a Conventional Boiler to a Combi Boiler [Cost Guide]

 As you can see, it’s not a one size fits all approach.

 The average household is suited to a combi boiler.
-Unless you have ridiculously high demand for hot water and heating (dozens of radiators, and multiple showers running at once), there’s a good chance a combi boiler is for you.
+Unless you have a high demand for hot water and heating (dozens of radiators, and several showers running at once), there’s a good chance a combi boiler is for you.

 Even if your family has a high demand for hot water and heating, there might be a storage combi boiler to suit.